 | |

 The predict() function can be used to fit a model on a new data set.
-Its wrapper apply_model_to() works in the same way, but can also detect and fix missing variables, missing data points, and data type differences between the trained data and the input data.
+Its wrapper apply_model_to() works in the same way, but can also detects and fixes missing variables, missing data points, and data type differences between the trained data and the input data.

 Use correlation_plot() to plot the correlation between all variables, even characters.
 If the input is a certestats ML model, the training data of the model will be plotted.